Film

 Dir: Olivia Newman.
 Stars: Daisy Edgar-Jones, Taylor John Smith, Harris Dickinson

-Deaf Friendly films are chosen in partnership with SURDI CIC, (a deaf led organisation based in Brighton & Hove), to provide an accessible film-going experience for the deaf and hard of hearing.
+Deaf Friendly films are chosen in partnership with SURDI CIC, (a deaf led organisation based in Sussex), to provide an accessible film-going experience for the deaf and hard of hearing.

 These great films are OPEN TO EVERYONE